 - Procedure Recovery Location

 While today’s surgical techniques are safe, patients can experience poor results from inexperienced surgeons.
 It is important for patients to do their research and find an experienced surgeon that can help them achieve the best, most natural-looking results.

 The results of liposuction can be seen for many years following surgery if the patient follows a healthy diet and exercise program.
 Removed fat cells do not come back, but patients can still gain weight if their remaining fat cells grow.

 Yes, there can be too much fat.
 The American Society of Plastic Surgeons does not recommend removing more than 10 pounds of fat for the safety of the patient.
 Removing more than 10 pounds is considered high-volume liposuction, which increases the chances of complications from the surgery.
 Patients are advised to be near or at their ideal weight before undergoing liposuction.

 While liposuction removes fat and improves contour and shape, it does not address sagging or drooping skin.
-If skin laxity is a concern, patients can talk to the surgeon during the consultation to discuss their options for improving skin texture, such as a tummy tuck, thigh, neck, arm or butt lift.
+If skin laxity is a concern, patients can talk to the surgeon during the consultation to discuss their options for improving skin texture, such as a tummy tuck, thigh, neck, arm lift, or butt lift.